coilysiren/TumblrDevKit/README.md

         Customize URL:
             http://BLOGNAME.tumblr.com/customize

-Copy paste the built theme the `view-source:file:////...` address in your browser, or open that file in a text editor.
+Copy paste the built theme `view-source:file:////...` address in your browser, or open that file in a text editor.
 It won't require any more edits before being pasted into Tumblr.
+Also the filepath doesn't change between builds, so just reload the page to get new versions.

 ## Tumblr Variables in your SASS